-When you vote by proxy, you authorize the proxies, L. Anabel Fernandez and Robert E. Riva (or their duly appointed substitutes), to vote your shares of our common stock on your behalf as you direct.
+When you vote by proxy, you authorize the proxies, L. Anabel Ramsay and Robert E. Riva (or their duly appointed substitutes), to vote your shares of our common stock on your behalf as you direct.
 In the absence of such direction, your shares will be voted:

-- FOR the election of each of the nominees for director named in Proposal 1; - FOR the ratification of the appointment of PwC as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024 in Proposal 2; and - FOR the approval of executive compensation for fiscal year 2023 in Proposal 3.
+- FOR the election of each of the nominees for director named in Proposal 1; - FOR the ratification of the appointment of PwC as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2025 in Proposal 2; and - FOR the approval of the advisory resolution on executive compensation for fiscal year 2024 in Proposal 3.